pawelkn/btester/README.md

 4. Run the backtest using the `run` method, which returns a `Result` object containing backtest results.

-## Classes

-### `Position` Class

-Represents an open financial position with attributes such as symbol, open date, open price, and current value.
-It allows for updating the position based on the latest market data.

-### `Trade` Class

-Represents a completed financial transaction, including details like symbol, open and close dates, open and close prices, position size, profit/loss, and trade commission.

-### `Result` Class

-A container class holding the results of a backtest, including returns, a list of trades, and a list of open positions.

-### `Strategy` Class (Abstract Base Class)

-An abstract base class that defines the structure for implementing trading strategies.
-It includes methods for initialization, the core strategy logic, opening positions, and closing positions.

-### `Backtest` Class

-Responsible for running a backtest on a given strategy using historical market data.

 ## Example Usage

 ```python